tkabir1/qanta-org.github.io/competition/2026/computer-teams.md

 First, register at [qanta-challenge/register](https://huggingface.co/spaces/qanta-challenge/register).

+Check submitted results on the [QANTA leaderboard](https://huggingface.co/spaces/qanta-challenge/leaderboard).
+You must log into Hugging Face to see leaderboard results.

 Then, sign in with **Hugging Face** in the submission Space, and use one of the supported submission paths:

 ### 1. Prompting / workflow interface (default)